- The chaga mushroom is a specific fungi that is referred to as the ‘King of Medicinal Mushrooms.’

 What Kind of Chaga Tea is Best?

 Like with most things, chaga comes in a number of different varieties and not all are created equal.
-At Innovative Medicine, our medical team tested many chaga tea brands as part of our qualitative assessment process with every product that we provide to patients.
+At Innovative Medicine, our medical team tested many chaga tea brands as part of our qualitative assessment process with every product that our medical center, NYCIM, provides to patients.
 Some of the ready to make tea bags simply did not stand the qualitative test because they were already processed and lost quality upon this refinement and manufacturing processes.
 Based off of our research and analysis, we determined the best type that is most compatible with the human body for health benefits.

 The Maine Chaga Tea Chunks proved the most effective and quality product on the market.
 Reap the benefits and improve your health through holistic and natural means.
 Live a longer, fuller, and healthier life.